JorjaFox/website/content/posts/library/transcript/2015/ema-awards.md

 **Renee:** You look great.
 So tell me, why is it so important to be at this event?

 **Jorja:** I think it's one of the most important events that you could attend in Los Angeles.
 Bringing attention to environmental awareness, which is at such a critical, frightening stage right now.
-I'm super excited to celebrate <em>[Racing Extinction](/library/advocacy/racing-extinction/)</em> tonight, I've had the pleasure of seeing it already.
+I'm super excited to celebrate _[Racing Extinction](/library/advocacy/racing-extinction/)_ tonight, I've had the pleasure of seeing it already.
 It's one of the greatest films I've ever seen.

 **Renee:** Really?